 Electrical engineering was starting as a discipline and engineers were creating circuit diagrams for new electrical devices.
 These circuit diagrams showed the connection between electrical components, not how they were laid out on a circuit board.
 Circuit diagrams are examples of topological maps.

-The Bauhaus school in Germany was emphasizing art and design in mass-produced items, bring high-quality design aesthetics into everyday goods.
+The Bauhaus school in Germany was emphasizing art and design in mass-produced items, bringing high-quality design aesthetics into everyday goods.
 Ludwig Mies van der Rohe, the last director of the Bauhaus school, used a key aphorism that summarized much of their design philosophy: "less is more".

 (Bauhaus kitchen design 1928 - they invented much of the modern design world.
 Image source: Wikimedia Commons, License: Public domain)